AstroNvim/docs/docs/Recipes/status.md

 }
 ```

-## Using `astronvim.status` Module
+## Using `core.utils.status` Module

-AstroNvim provides a module loaded as `astronvim.status` for building components in Heirline for both the statusline and winbar.
+AstroNvim provides a module that can be loaded with `require("core.utils.status")` for building components in Heirline for both the statusline and winbar.
 It has several submodules:

 :::info